Houston's Line of Duty Firefighters

 Buried: Forest Park Cemetery, Lawndale, Section 24, Plot 124, Space 12S

-Chief Middlekauf, a 43 year veteran, died of a heart attack on the scene of a fire at the Frederick Poultry and Egg Company, 1817 Center Street at Silver Street.
+1817 Center Street and Silver Street.
 One of his duties as Assistant Chief was directing firefighting efforts at multiple alarm fires.
 He had been commanding firefighters for some time when he fell to his knees and asked to be taken across the street to a neighbor’s porch where he collapsed.
-Ambulance crews were unable to save him and a physician on the scene pronounced him deceased.
+Ambulance crews were unable to save him, and a physician on the scene pronounced him deceased.

 When Charley entered the Houston Fire Department in 1910, the department was equipped with only horse-drawn fire apparatus.